uwmadison-chm/mindpulse_endpoint_poc/README.md

 - `errors`: List of error messages for files that failed

 **Status Codes:**
-- `200`: No files provided, or all files uploaded successfully
+- `200`: No files provided
+- `201`: All files uploaded successfully
 - `400`: Only errors occurred (no successful uploads)
 - `207`: Mixed results (some successes, some errors)